finopsfoundation/framework/_resources/project--unit-economics.md

 **Forecast profitability.** Based on a unit cost analysis, unit economics shows how profitable a business is or how soon it will achieve profitability, and what factors are affecting its margins.

 **Build a plan for cloud cost optimization.** Cloud Unit Economics allows companies to understand whether their product is overpriced or undervalued.
 This can help them identify what should be optimized, and how.

 **Evaluate a product’s future potential.** Relying on Cloud Unit Economics, businesses can better understand what products and features customers are using, making it easier to make changes to product roadmap and engineering priorities.

+**Drive more responsible use of cloud resources by end users.** Cloud Unit Economics can be used to measure the impact of end-user behavior on cloud costs, and to drive more cost-conscious behavior.
+If the end users are internal (employees), unit economics can spotlight opportunities for improved usage, such as not retaining too many copies of files, etc. If the end users are external (customers), unit economics can spotlight areas where usage may need to be shaped/governed via throttling, incentives to change behavior, etc.

 Ultimately, by quantifying the cost to produce or the cost to serve, **cloud engineers can articulate their contribution to gross profit margin** due to the architectural, development, and operating choices they make.
 Product teams will have key data points to support pricing decisions, and the business will be able to forecast cloud costs better even though cloud resource consumption is variable.

 Cloud Unit Economics also supports a broader set of metrics used to evaluate the profitability of products and customers.
 These include:

-* **Contribution margin** - the gross profit derived from selling one more unit of a product or service,
+* **Contribution margin** - the gross profit derived from selling one more unit of a product or service
-* **customer lifetime value** - the total worth to the business of a customer’s relationship, and
+* **customer lifetime value (LTV)** - the total worth to the business of a customer’s relationship
-* **customer acquisition cost** - ...the cost of winning over a customer to use your product or service which ties into the customer lifetime value metric.
+* **customer acquisition cost (CAC)** - the cost of winning over a customer to use your product or service which ties into the customer lifetime value metric.

+## FinOps Capabilities and Terms to Review

+Cloud Unit Economics is a key way to communicate both the cost and the value of everything an organization is doing in the cloud.
+As such, it depends on key interactions across all other FinOps domains, and understanding their definitions is important.
+Review the following Capabilities:

+  * **[Data Analysis](https://www.finops.org/framework/capabilities/analysis-showback/) and [Cost Allocation](https://www.finops.org/framework/capabilities/cost-allocation/)** are fundamental to effective unit cost measurement
+  * **[Forecasting](https://www.finops.org/framework/capabilities/forecasting) and [Budget Management](https://www.finops.org/framework/capabilities/budget-management/)** have clear intersections in terms of budgeting not only for expected cost but for the cost of supporting a demand that also must be forecast
+  * **[Strategic decision-making](https://www.finops.org/framework/capabilities/decision-accountability-structure)** should be driven more by unit costs than total costs whenever possible
+  * **[Optimization activities](https://www.finops.org/framework/capabilities/utilization-efficiency/)** should be aligned to reach or maintain unit metric target objectives
+  * **[FinOps culture](https://www.finops.org/framework/capabilities/establish-finops-culture)** — the way we incentivize our engineers, the way we communicate cloud cost and quantify value — is best expressed in terms of unit metrics

+To get the most value and understanding from this playbook, review [relevant Unit Economics and general FinOps terms](/resources/terminology/#unit-economics) before proceeding.

+**Terms to review include:**
+  * Unit Economics
+  * Unit Cost
+  * Unit Metrics
+  * Activity Based Costing
+  * Cost to Produce
+  * Contribution Margin
+  * Cost to serve
+  * Direct cost
+  * Indirect cost
+  * Shared cost
+  * Demand driver
+  * Cost attribution vs. cost allocation

+Use the [FinOps Terminology page](/resources/terminology/#unit-economics) to review these definitions and other relevant terms.

+## Why Cloud Unit Economics is important

+Measuring Unit Economics for Cloud IT is as important as it is complex.
+The ability to understand current costs, and to predict what future costs will be and should be, is directly tied to an organization’s Unit Economics capabilities.
+More specifically, Unit Economics capabilities are critical to understanding:

+  * The connection between current business demand and cloud costs, at levels such as per customer, per feature, per product, etc.
+  * How predicted changes in business demand will impact future cloud costs, based on maintaining status quo consumption, architecture, * provisioning patterns, etc.
+  * What your future cloud costs should be – if wasted spend is minimized by optimization, improved end-user consumption, and more efficient architectural patterns.

+Complexity stems from many sources, including variable cost models, shared resources, on-demand provisioning, and disparate/siloed data sets.
+But organizations that effectively address this complex problem space will be rewarded with insights that will empower them to maximize the business advantage they obtain in the cloud.

 ### Common Examples of Unit Economics in Use Today
 One of the goals of this document is to help you learn how you might put Cloud Unit Economics to work for your organization.
 One of the most important details to determine upfront as part of your Cloud Unit Economics journey is what key metric best serves your business needs.

 Consider using the following examples to kick start that journey and to give you a taste of what is possible: